Request Free Counseling

 For me personally, it took several weeks of experimenting with different nursing positions and covers, learning how to pump so that I could take a bottle with us to places inconvenient for nursing publicly (the zoo, for example), and just becoming more comfortable and relaxed with breastfeeding in general.
 Eventually, I finally felt as if I’d gotten the hang of feeding my baby both in the privacy of peoples’ homes and in various public settings.
 It was both freeing and calming to know I was capable of feeding my child wherever we were.

-All mothers deserve the peace of mind that comes with knowing she can feed her child with confidence, whatever the situation.
+All mothers deserve the peace of mind that comes with knowing they can feed their children confidently, regardless of the situation.

 For More Friendly Advice, Check Out Our Blog